kuzudb/kuzudb.github.io/docs/cypher/transactions.md

 ## Important Properties of Kùzu Transactions:
 - Each transaction is identified as a write or read transaction (see below for how this is done).
-- At any point in time, there can be multiple read transactions but one write transaction in Kùzu.
+- At any point in time, there can be multiple read transactions but one write transaction.
 - There are two ways to use transactions: (i) manually beginning and committing/rolling back transactions; or (ii) auto-committing.
 These are reviewed below.

 # Manually Beginning and Committing/Rollingback
-When you access Kùzu programmatically through one of its programming language drivers, you can start a write transaction, or a read only transaction manually as follows (in C_++:
+When you access Kùzu programmatically through one of its programming language drivers (but not through its CLI), you can start a write transaction, or a read only transaction manually as follows (in C_++:

 ```